ernesto-arq/Experiments-with-entropy-and-Artificial-Intelligence/README.md

 5. non-IID Federated Learning Distributed Data
 File: non_IID_Fedlearning.ipynb
 This project demonstrates the implementation of a federated learning system using PyTorch to train a Convolutional Neural Network (CNN) in a distributed environment.
-Training is carried out locally on several clients that do not share data among themselves (non-IID), using federated averaging to combine the local models into a robust global model.
+Training is carried out locally on several clients that do not share data among themselves non-IID, using federated averaging to combine the local models into a robust global model.

 **Getting Started**
 To use these scripts: